cowie/CDC-Viewer/readme.md

 ## Setup

 Get a salesforce org.
 Create a connected app, and check the box to do OAuth with it.
-Set the OAuth endpoint to `http://localhost:3000/auth/sfdc/callback`.
+* Set the OAuth endpoint to `http://localhost:3000/auth/sfdc/callback`.
+* For OAuth Scopes, select Full for ease.
+Given that CDC requires VAD for the 'all cdc' stream, figured it's easiest.

 Keep this window open as you'll need the Key/Secret soon enough, believe it.
 Wait like 5 minutes.
 Srs, it's gotta propagate throughout all the servers, really let it breathe.

 While you're waiting - go into **Setup** and **Change Data Capture**.
 Activate this for the objects you want to play with.
 It's dirt simple, seriously.
 If you want Platform Events, search that in **Setup** and create your event definitions.
 I did a quick search and didn't see a super easy way to just query for all existing custom events to throw you a bone with a picklist, so just write down yer API name for the event (should end in __e).